Ang Lee: 1994–2012: Breakthrough and acclaim

 In 2003, Lee returned to Hollywood to direct the superhero blockbuster Hulk, his second big-budget movie after the disappointment of Ride with the Devils restricted release.
 The film was produced by Universal Pictures in collaboration with Marvel Entertainment.
 It starred Eric Bana as Bruce Banner / The Hulk with supporting performances from Jennifer Connelly, Sam Elliot and Nick Nolte.
 The film received mixed reviews while being a financial success, grossing over $245 million at the box office.
-After the setback, Lee considered retiring early, but his father encouraged him to continue making movies.
+After the setback, Lee considered retiring early, but his father encouraged him to continue making films.
 Roger Ebert gave the film a positive review, writing, "Lee is trying to actually deal with the issues in the story of the Hulk, instead of simply cutting to brainless visual effects."

 Lee took on a small-budget, low-profile independent film based on Annie Proulx's Pulitzer Prize-finalist short story, Brokeback Mountain.
 In a 2005 article by Robert K. Elder, Lee was quoted as saying, "What do I know about gay ranch hands in Wyoming?"
 In spite of the director's distance from the subject at hand, Brokeback Mountain showcased Lee's skills in probing the depths of the human heart.
 The 2005 movie about the forbidden love between two Wyoming sheepherders immediately caught public attention and became a cultural phenomenon, initiating intense debates and becoming a box office hit.

 The film was critically acclaimed at major international film festivals and won Lee numerous Best Director and Best Picture awards worldwide.
 Brokeback Mountain was the most acclaimed film of 2005, winning 71 awards and an additional 52 nominations.
 It won the Golden Lion (best film) award at the Venice International Film Festival and was named 2005's best film by the Los Angeles, New York, Boston, and London film critics.
 It also won best picture at the 2005 Broadcast Film Critics Association, Directors Guild of America, Writers Guild of America (Adapted Screenplay), Producers Guild of America and the Independent Spirit Awards as well as the Golden Globe Award for Best Motion Picture – Drama, with Lee winning the Golden Globe Award for Best Director.
 Brokeback Mountain also won Best Film and Best Director at the 2006 BAFTAs.
 It was nominated for a leading eight Oscars and was the front runner for Best Picture heading into March 5 ceremony, but lost out to Crash, a story about race relations in Los Angeles, in a controversial upset.
 He became the first non-white person to win the Best Director at the Academy Awards (which he won again for Life of Pi).
 In 2006, following his Best Director Oscar, Lee was bestowed the Order of Brilliant Star with Grand Cordon, the second highest civilian award, by the R.O.C. government.